ForgeRock/appAuthHelper/README.md

 *Logging Out:*

+    AppAuthHelper.logout({
+        revoke_tokens: true,
+        end_session: true
-    AppAuthHelper.logout().then(function () {
+    }).then(function () {
         // whatever your application should do after the tokens are removed });

-Calling `AppAuthHelper.logout()` will trigger calls to both the access token revocation endpoint, as well as the id token end session endpoint.
-When both of those have completed, the tokens are removed from browser storage.
+Calling `AppAuthHelper.logout(options)` can trigger calls to both the access token revocation endpoint, as well as the id token end session endpoint.
+By default, it will revoke all access tokens (and if present, the refresh token) and it will call the end session endpoint if there is an id_token available to pass it.
+If you don't want to revoke tokens or end the OP session as part of logout, you can override this behavior by setting the appropriate option to `false`.
+Regardless of the options provided, after that process completes the tokens are removed from browser storage.
 A promise is returned from `logout()`; use  `.then()` to do whatever is appropriate for your application after the session is terminated.

+You may want to consider setting `end_session: false` if you are calling `logout` in response to an OIDC session check failure (see [oidcSessionCheck](https://github.com/ForgeRock/oidcSessionCheck) for an example of such a case).
+The session check failure could be due to browser restrictions on third-party cookies, so you may be able to recover from this type of failure by performing a full-page redirection so long as you don't actively try to terminate the OP session first.

 ### Using Tokens